Allison Strong: Professional career

 August 2014 also saw the premiere of Nickelodeon's animated children's television program Dora and Friends, on which Strong provided the voices of villagers in an episode that aired that year.
 She subsequently voiced Farmer Dog and the Doggie Land Dogs in two episodes that aired in 2015.

 In 2015, Strong played Ado Annie Carnes in an Annandale-on-Hudson, New York production of Oklahoma!, for which she sang "I Cain't Say No".
 Her work garnered praise by Ben Brantley of The New York Times, who called her performance "captivating".

-On June 16, 2023, Strong released her her next album, the six-track Brontë, which features the single "La luna".
+On June 16, 2023, Strong released her next album, the six-track Brontë, which features the single "La luna".
 The accompanying music video was produced by Brett Parnell and featured Stanley Martin, an alumnus of the musical Aladdin.
 That November 17, Strong performed songs from Brontë when she opened for Leann Rimes at Bergen Performing Arts Center in Englewood, New Jersey.